Updated July 17, 2023

-Short selling is an advanced trading technique used by traders or investors or portfolio managers as a medium of speculation or medium of hedge against downside risk for the same stock or any other, which helps the traders to gain from a decline in the price of the stock from the price at which the stock has been sold.
+Short selling is an advanced trading technique used by traders or investors, or portfolio managers as a medium of speculation or medium of hedge against downside risk for the same stock or any other, which helps the traders to gain from a decline in the price of the stock from the price at which the stock has been sold.

 - So, short selling is used for both intra-earners & medium-short term investors.

-How Does It Work?
+How Does Short Selling Work?